VR-25/acc/README.md

 # Some Pixel devices were found to never report "full" status after the battery capacity reaches 100%.
 # This setting forces Android to behave as intended.
 # For Pixel devices, the status code of "full" is 5 (fs=5).
-# The status code is found through trial and error, with the conmands "dumpsys battery", "dumpsys battery set status #" and "dumpsys battery reset".
+# The status code is found through trial and error, with the commands "dumpsys battery", "dumpsys battery set status #" and "dumpsys battery reset".

 # run_cmd_on_pause (rcp)
-# Run conmands* after pausing charging.
+# Run commands* after pausing charging.
 # * Usually a script ("sh some_file" or ". some_file")

 # dyn_power_saving (dps) #
 # This is the maximum number of seconds accd will dynamically sleep for (while unplugged) to save resources.

-# ghost_charging (gc) #
-# This is a flag for the issue of "charging while UNPLUGGED".
-# If ACC daemon detects that, it sets the flag to "true".
-# If ghost_charging=true, acc/d won't toggle charging switches until an external power supply is detected.

 #/DC#
 ```